yuana97/code-snippets/angularjs-realworld/README.md

 1. Write 'build' task to create a distribution-ready build of our app. https://pastebin.com/5VSCEHEn
     1. This is invoked by 'gulp build'

-After writing the above code, go to the integrated terminal in VS Code.
+After writing the above code, open up the VS Code terminal.
 Run 'gulp'.
 You should see the website appear in the browser at localhost:4000.